Published on: 6 July 2014 | Last updated: 7 January 2020

 Once you’ve finished admiring the flowers there’s then the climb to the Passo San Leonardo (altitude difference 800 metres), passing by the town of Pacentro - the view back over the town is magnificent.

 At the pass you can admire the Majella mountains - a dramatic wall of mountains that runs north to south, with Monte Amaro 2763m (amaro means bitter in Italian).
 In the winter of 1943, during the Second World War, this impregnable wall of mountains formed part of the German Gustav Line.
 There’s a road that leads up to the Blockhaus on the the ridge, if you fancy a side-trip.

-After Santa Eufemia I've suggested a variant the high road to Caramanico.
+After Santa Eufemia I’ve suggested a variant the high road to Caramanico.
 The road is officially closed (hence the strada chiusa signs.
-When I did it in 2011 the road was passable, but this is obviously a bit of a gamble that I'd only take if you have time and energy in hand to retrace your steps in you have to.
+When I did it in 2011 the road was passable, but this is obviously a bit of a gamble that I’d only take if you have time and energy in hand to retrace your steps in you have to.
 There were a couple of spots where the road had sunk leading to a step of about a half metre or (so watch out for these).
 The road was but getting overgrown and I wondered whether the local authorities had decided to let it return to nature.
 This road takes you to the Da Rondinella campsite/B&B/ristorante.
-From there you can go down into Caramanico on a road that's open as normal.
+(Updatethe restaurant no longer has a website, but it looks like it is still open).
+From there you can go down into Caramanico on a road that’s open as normal.